 Name a more iconic duo that camping and roasting marshmallows by the campfire.
 We’ll wait.

-Check to see if your preferred Ingenia Holidays park is brazier-friendly and make sure you pack (or order in your Woolworths delivery) some fluffy-sweet-balls-of-goodness to poke on the end of a skewer or stick.
+Check to see if your preferred Ingenia Holidays park is brazier-friendly and make sure you pack some fluffy-sweet-balls-of-goodness to poke on the end of a skewer or stick.

 It’s not just marshmallows you can cook on the campfire, either.
 Try one of these campfire meals during your stay.